Securities Litigation and Corporate Governance

 This site is intended to provide insight and analysis, not legal advice.
 Please consult an attorney if you have a legal question.
 The opinions expressed herein are those of the author, and not DLA Piper LLP (US) or any of its clients.

-- Defeated class certification in securities case on the basis of a lack of price impact -- only the second time this has been ordered in an efficient market security since Halliburton II.
+- Again defeated class certification in securities case on the basis of a lack of price impact -- only the second time this has been ordered in an efficient market security since Halliburton II.
 In re Finisar Corp Sec.
-Litig., No. 11-0152, 2017 WL 6026244 (N.D.
+Litig., No. 11-0152, 2019 WL 2247750 (N.D.
 Cal.
-Dec.
-5, 2017).
+May 24, 2019)

 - Won motion to dismiss securities class action with prejudice.
 Wanca v.
 Super Micro Computer, Inc.,No. 5:15-cv-04049, 2018 WL 2018 WL 3145649 (N.D.
 Cal.
 June 27, 2018)

 - Won motion to dismiss shareholder derivative case for failure to plead demand futility.
 Kenney v.
 Gertel, No. C-12-02268 (N.D.
 Cal.
 Sept.
 5, 2018)

 Recent articles and presentations

 Securities and Exchange Commission Rule 10b-5 (17 C.F.R. §240.10b-5) is the legal foundation for most US federal law securities fraud claims.

 The Rule states: